An isogeometric finite element formulation for frictionless contact of Cosserat rods with unconstrained directors: A frictionless beam-to-beam contact formulation

 If the contact surface $\mathcal{R}_0$ is known, the impenetrability condition becomes an equality constraint, and Eqs.\,(\ref{cond_impenetrate_normal})-(\ref{cond_consist}) can be rewritten as

 and the penalty regularization in Eq.\,(\ref{pnt_cpres_reg}) can be rewritten as

 However, since the contact surface is also unknown in general, we employ an iterative procedure, called the \textit{active set method}, in order to find the current contact area.
 The underlying idea of this method is to divide the inequality constraints into two groups -- the \textit{active set} and the \textit{inactive set} of constraints \citep{luenberger2016linear} -- and use two nested loops -- an \textit{outer loop} to find the correct set of active constraints, and an \textit{inner loop} to solve the nonlinear boundary value problem of Eq.\,(\ref{nl_bvp_each_bd}) using the Newton-Raphson iteration with a \textit{fixed} set of active constraints.
 Let $\mathcal{R}_0^k$ denote the contact area at the $k$th iteration ($k=1,2,...$).
-For a given $\mathcal{R}_0^{k-1}$ within the inner loop, we solve the variational equation of Eq.\,(\ref{var_eq_q}) using the Newton-Raphson iteration, and then we update the contact area by a contact search process, which is explained in Sections\,\ref{glob_csearch} and \ref{loc_csearch}.
+For a given $\mathcal{R}_0^{k-1}$ within the inner loop, we solve the variational equation of Eq.\,(\ref{var_eq_q}) using the Newton-Raphson iteration, and then we update the contact area by a contact search process, which is explained in Sections \ref{glob_csearch} and \ref{loc_csearch}.
 The outer loop continues until the \textit{active set} converges.
 The search procedure to find the active set has to be performed at every iteration step of the active set loop.
 It contains two cases: \begin{itemize} \item Case 1: update the contact state of those contact pairs in the existing active set, and remove any inactive contact pairs, \item Case 2: add new contact pairs to the active set. \end{itemize} In the first case, we keep only the set elements (contact pairs) with positive contact pressure, i.e., $p_\mathrm{N}=-{\epsilon_\mathrm{N}}{g_\mathrm{N}}>0$, and remove the others from the active set.
 In the second case, new set elements are added to the active set if $g_\mathrm{N}<0$.
-For a more efficient contact search, we divide the search procedure into two steps: \textit{global} and \textit{local} searches.
+For a more efficient contact search, we divide the search procedure into two steps: \textit{global} and \textit{local} searches. \begin{remark} One can employ a regularized penalty law, which updates the active set simultaneously during the Newton-Raphson iteration, instead of employing an additional outer loop.
+For example, quadratically regularized penalty laws are used by \cite{durville2012contact} and \cite{meier2016finite}.
+Although in our formulation the active set method requires an additional outer loop, it has the following advantages: \begin{itemize} \item It fixes the active set within the inner Newton-Raphson iteration, so that it gives an improved convergence behavior for the same size of load increment. \item It does not require an additional user-defined parameter like a regularization threshold. \item The quadratic regularization leads to zero contact stiffness initially, leading to inaccuracies.
+If a positive regularization threshold is used, unphysical contact force may initially occur. \end{itemize} \end{remark}